Tariffs and regulations

 Austrade strongly recommends you reconfirm these prior to selling to Kazakhstan.

-In 2014, Russia, Kazakhstan and Belarus created the Eurasian Economic Union (EEU, a political and economic alliance similar to the EU), with the Customs Union becoming an integral part of the new union.
-The EEU was officially launched 1 January 2015.
+Russia, Kazakhstan and Belarus created the Eurasian Economic Union (EEU, a political and economic alliance similar to the EU), with the Customs Union becoming an integral part of the new union.
 Current members of the union are Kazakhstan, Russia, Belarus, Armenia, Kyrgyzstan.

 Clients are advised to seek advice from Austrade on the impact of the Customs Union and the Eurasian Economic Union.